Postman67/postmans-figura-helpers/README.md

 #### Quick Setup
 1. Download `PostmansLocalSpeechHelper.lua` and `localspeech.bbmodel`
 2. Place both files in your avatar's root folder
+3. Enable chat modification in figura -> Settings -> Dev -> Chat Messages: ON
-3. Reload your avatar - that's it!
+4. Reload/Reupload your avatar - that's it!

+Note: Avatar needs to be uploaded to figura cloud and pings enabled to function properly
+Selecting the avatar without uploading it will result in the local and global chat not working

 #### Features
 - **Typewriter Effect**: Text appears character by character with typing sounds